 i.
-Identify Conditions/Situations under which a peer-to-peer can cannot be requested
+Identify Conditions/Situations under which a peer-to-peer can cannot be requested ii.
+Identify Intent/Expectations about possible outcome of a peer-topeer

 The following are examples of possible conditions.
 Each health plan will list their own specific conditions, which may or may not include the below.